 install command_options Installs the custom certificate.
-Command options are: recover command_options Recovers the custom certificate.
-Command options are: • -b, [no-]built-in (the default): Recover to the built-in certificate. • -p, [no-]previous: Recover to the previously used certificate list command_options Lists the custom certificate(s).
-Command options are: -a, [no-] all (default): List all SSL certificates on host machine. -c, [no-] current: List the currently used certificate. -p, [no-] previous: List the previously used certificate. -L,location=location: Show information of a certificate at a specified location.
+Command options are: • -c,cert=certificate_path: The path where the certificate is saved. • -k,key=private_key_path: The path where the key is saved. • -f,[no-] force: Force replacing the SSL certificate in use. recover command_options Recovers the custom certificate.
+Command options are: • -b,[no-]built-in (the default): Recover to the built-in certificate. • -p,[no-]previous: Recover to the previously used certificate list command_options Lists the custom certificate(s).
+Command options are: • -a,[no-]all (default): List all SSL certificates on host machine. • -c,[no-]current: List the currently used certificate. • -p,[no-]previous: List the previously used certificate. • -L,location=location: Show information of a certificate at a specified location.